charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 ![](/assets/images/tasp/lightning.jpg)
 *Source: [Return of the Skywalker Paradigm](http://ammonra.org/skywalkerparadigm/a_leiaknew_rotj_comp.html)*

 Palpatine deploys his taser, incapacitating Luke.
 Vader waits until Palpatine is completely engrossed.
-He then moves quickly to throw Palpatine down a long shaft to his death.
+He then throws Palpatine down a long shaft to his death.
 Vader knows that the feedback from Palpatine's taser will wreak havoc on the electronic life support systems within his suit.
 He chooses to sacrifice himself to save his legacy, rather than watch his son die in a failed coup.

 Luke does his best to save his dying father.
 Had they remained on the Death Star (with its sophisticated medical facilities) perhaps Vader would have lived.
-They are forced to flee because Leia -- having already stalled as long as possible -- finally disables the Death Star's shield.
+They are forced to flee because Leia, having already stalled as long as possible, finally disables the Death Star's shield.

 The Rebel fleet destroys the Death Star, killing its crew of [over 2 million people](http://starwars.wikia.com/wiki/Death_Star_II).